andompesta/andompesta.github.io/_posts/2022-11-13-efficent-data-preprocessing.md

 ## Complex Raw Datasets

-These type of dataset are composed by a mixture of texts, images and audios in the form of large multi-dimentional arrays.
+These types of datasets are composed of a mixture of texts, images and audio in the form of large multi-dimensional arrays.
-The large input space requires of a complex and deep model to learn good representations of the data.
+The large input space requires deep models to learn good embeddings of the data.
-Thus, it is assumed that the bottleneck of the training phase is represented by the high computational cost of the forward and backward pass of the model.
+Thus, it is assumed that the forward and backward passes of the model is the main bottelneck of the training phase due to the model's complexity.
-Instead the data loading process is assumed to be comparatively less expencive.
+Instead, the data loading process is assumed to be comparatively less expensive.

-Based on these assumptions, a common pattern emerged across the dataloaders solutions: spawining workers threads/processes to ingest the data while the GPUs are used for training.
+Based on these assumptions, a common pattern emerged across the dataloaders solutions: spawning thread-based or process-based workers to ingest the data while the GPUs are used for training.
-Among the others [Petastorm](https://petastorm.readthedocs.io/en/latest/index.html), a general-purpose solution provided by Uber that easily integrates with Databricks, follows exactly this pattern.
+Among the others, [Petastorm](https://petastorm.readthedocs.io/en/latest/index.html), a general-purpose solution provided by Uber that easily integrates with Databricks, follows exactly this pattern.
-At the core of Petastorm, there is the [Codecs](https://petastorm.readthedocs.io/en/latest/_modules/petastorm/codecs.html?highlight=Codec) concept, an API that specify methods to encode and decode custom datatypes.
+At the core of Petastorm, there is the [Codecs](https://petastorm.readthedocs.io/en/latest/_modules/petastorm/codecs.html?highlight=Codec) concept, an API that specifies methods to encode and decode custom datatypes.
 For example, numpy arrays and images, two types not supported by Spark, are encoded by Petastorm into a Spark DataFrames as BinaryType and decoded at training time.
 As above mentioned, when a new column containing a non-native datatype is added to the DataFrame, the [encode](https://github.com/uber/petastorm/blob/170b22a18ee1c0346d2b289f096804e34a0c5d25/petastorm/codecs.py#L136) function is applied to every row.